petethegreat/Stats/Inference.md

 ### Data Summary

+Note the R code used to obtain these results is included in the appendix.

+There are 60 observations in the dataset.
+The length of guinea pig teeth (ondotoblasts) were measured after they had received some dose (either 0.5, 1.0, or 2.0 mg) of vitamen C, which was supplied either as orange juice (OJ) or an aqueous solution of ascorbic acid.
+(VC).
+Measurements were taken from 60 guinea pigs, such that each of the six dose/supplement combinations considered was administered to 10 animals.
+The mean and variance of the measured tooth length is listed below for each group.

  |supp | dose | meanlen | varlen |
  |-----|------|---------|--------|
  |  OJ |  0.5 |  13.23  |19.8890 |